HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/library/get-ovcommandtrace.md

 ### -ScriptBlock &lt;ScriptBlock&gt;

-The command within a ScriptBlock to execute.
-The Cmdlet will add the `-Verbose` switch end of the command.
+One or more HPOneView library Cmdlets.
+The Cmdlet will execute the contents of the ScriptBlock, ensuring that the commands will generate verbose output and be captured to a log file.

 | Aliases | Command |
 | :--- | :--- |